 Your window to the world.

 Learning a new language is about more than parts of speech.
 It's about about stepping into another culture — which, in the end, will change the way you see your own.
-Incoming third formers must take through level three of a foreign language.
-This requirement is waived for many international students; and modified for incoming juniors and seniors.
+The Pomfret faculty believe that acquiring a world language broadens students' communication skills and opens the door to a world of opportunity.

 - Advanced Latin Literature